 - Unanimous Shareholders resolution acknowledging receipt of financial statements

-- Shareholders resolution electing the directors for the ensuing year, unless the directors were originally on a go forward basis.
+- Shareholders resolution electing the directors for the ensuing year, unless the directors were originally on a go-forward basis.

-- Consents to Act as a Director
+- Consents to act as a Director

 - Appointment of Accountant or Auditor or Audit exemption exempting the corporation from having to perform an audit

-If these were not complete a rectifying resolution will need to be completed.
-A rectifying resolution (also know a Remedial Resolution) is a joint resolution signed by all the Directors and Shareholders of a Corporation that seeks to complete and correct the corporate records of the Corporation and bring them up to date.
+If these were not complete, a rectifying resolution will need to be completed.
+A rectifying resolution (also know as a Remedial Resolution) is a joint resolution signed by all the Directors and Shareholders of a Corporation that seeks to complete and correct the corporate records of the Corporation and bring them up to date.
 A rectifying resolution would use language resolving for corporate deficiencies and outstanding corporate matters to be rectified and ratified, to the fullest extent possible and, for greater certainty, for the corporate structure of the Corporation to be approved, ratified and confirmed, for all purposes.
 Such a resolution would also address any missing authorizing resolutions for entering into agreements and transactions.
 It is also important to file all annual returns with the respective governing entity (Corporations Canada or the Ministry of Government and Consumer Services).